CCM19 - Your Cookie Consent Tool

 - How high is the bounce rate

-- Splitted in mobile / desktop and much more.
+- Split into mobile / desktop and much more.

-With the help of the A/B test tool you can run different banner themes against each other to find out which banner delivers the best content data.
+You can use the A/B test tool to run different banner themes against each other to find out which banner delivers the best content data.

 After analyzing 100 million consents data from the recent past, only this generic data is collected.
-Less than 1% make individual decisions and are therefore of little relevance for optimizations.
+Less than 1% make individual decisions and are therefore not very relevant for optimizations.